Grenville Christian College: Abuse allegations and lawsuits

 Since the school's closing, some former students have claimed punishments by silence and separation ("Discipline"), a form of internal suspension, as well as being woken in the middle of the night by having bright light shone in their faces and being interrogated about their alleged "sins".
 The former co-publisher of a local newspaper, The Recorder & Times, has stated that his newspaper became aware of allegations of religious cult practices at Grenville Christian College in the late 1980s, but was unable to convince anyone to publicize the story.
 The paper was also threatened with libel action by a Bay Street law firm.

-According to some students in a The Globe and Mail article: "the school was almost literally two communities, with one group – overseas students and the sons and daughters of wealthy Ontario families – not knowing what was happening to the other group – children with behaviour problems ... and the children of staff."
-Some staff children claim to have been treated the most harshly.
-The acting chairman of the school's Board of Directors formally apologized to students who felt they had been abused at any time in the school's history.
-In 2007, certain former students, including Mr. Hale- Byrne, commenced a class actions as against Grenville, its principals, Farnsworth and Haig and the Diocese of Ontario.claiming abuse of students.
+In 2007, the acting chairman of the school's Board of Directors formally apologized to students who felt they had been abused at any time in the school's history.
+That same year, former students filed a class action lawsuit against Grenville, its principals, Farnsworth and Haig, and the Diocese of Ontario, claiming abuse of students.
 A second amended lawsuit was filed in January 2008.

-In November 2008, following an investigation, the Ontario Provincial Police announced that there would be no charges laid involving the historical abuse allegations.
-"The OPP, in consultation with the Crown attorney, have decided not to lay any criminal charges in relation to the extensive investigation," the OPP said in a statement.
-"It wasn't in the interest of the public to lay any charges," said OPP Sgt.
-Kristine Rae in an interview with The Recorder and Times.
-"When you're looking at historical allegations, you're looking at the whole picture."

-New York musician Michael Phelan, the son of a former Grenville headmaster and a former student at the school, talked with the OPP at length about his treatment by school staff.
-Mr. Phelan said: "I understand that it's notoriously difficult to prosecute child abuse cases.
-But at the same time, it doesn't mean that these things didn't really happen.
-It doesn't mean that I wasn't abused, that many students weren't abused.
-And I don't regret coming forward.
-I hope nobody does."